Skip to Content

 What is an Order Made Sua Sponte?

 Sua sponte is another one of those fun Latin phrases that courts like to use.
 So, what does it mean?
-Basically, it can be interpreted as meaning, 'of ones/its own accord'.
+Basically, it can be interpreted as meaning, 'of one's/its own accord'.
 And it describes an act of the court taking authority in a case where there may not be a motion or request from the parties involved.
 It is sometimes necessary for the court to use this method to obtain the sufficient amount of information needed in order to make a ruling.

 In the matter of estate administration, sua sponte can be used by the court from something as simple as ordering an accounting of a trust to removing an administrator outright.
-And in probate court, an accounting is going to be the best way to provide insight into most trust related cases.
-It is held that probate court can use it's general power to supervise administration of trusts to make these orders.
-This stand alone order may also not be appealable.
+And in probate court, an accounting is going to be the best way to provide insight into most trust-related cases.
+It is held that probate court can use its general power to supervise administration of trusts to make these orders.
+This stand-alone order may also not be appealable.

-Of course, one can avoid a court order via sua sponte by faithfully executing and administering a trust accordingly and accounting for all trust related activities.
+Of course, one can avoid a court order via sua sponte by faithfully executing and administering a trust accordingly and accounting for all trust-related activities.

 For advice on trust administration, please contact a professional Estate Administration Attorney.